-Gareth had become a key person for the visualisation so this left Murray and I with a bit of a dilemma as to how to continue that part of Cadimage.
+Gareth had become a key person for the visualisation so this left Murray and me with a bit of a dilemma as to how to continue that part of Cadimage.

 We had a number of discussions with Gareth to come back on board in a contract role.
 Very quickly Gareth began to wonder about the potential IP he would be generating for Cadimage and how best to be recognised/compensated for this.

 I remain closely involved with Buildmedia to this day as a Business Advisor.
-Over the years Buildmedia – like any business – have faced their ups and downs.
+Over the years Buildmedia – like any business – have faced its ups and downs.
 It took a few years to get started but today they have a healthy business that is constantly pushing the bounds of visualisation and not only focused solely on Architecture.
-Their recently released Realspace product is world leading.
+Their recently released Realspace product is world-leading.
 Gareth has introduced two shareholder employees and its great to see how the business continues to evolve.

 Today I was revisiting some of my older posts and thought it was worth adding an addendum to the story above.